tac0turtle/Entropy/spec/lending.md

 - **Deposit Rate Limiting:** Another feature to combat high volatility is to set a ratio with which funds can be deposited or withdrawn.
 As an example, every epoch only 10% of the total liquidity in the reserve can be exchanged.
 This could also be applied to borrowing.

+- **Variable Borrowing Rate:** Currently the protocol charges a fixed interest rate to borrowers because less overhead is required and it is expected that most borrowers prefer a fixed interest rate.
+If a reserve were to keep track of the interest rate changes over time then it could be easier to calculate accrued interest over the loan period and thus use variable rates.
+Variable rates offer better sensitivity to changes in utilization rate.
+We could further extend this to allow for both rate types and the ability for the borrower to swap in between.

 ## Implementation

 The lending contract that will be used is https://github.com/solana-labs/solana-program-library/tree/master/token-lending.
 We will be adding an additional state transition.
 A non-backed loan, this loan will be given to only a partial controlled account.
 Read more on this account [here](./margin.md)